 FANCY (OR IRREGULAR) TWILLS Drafts with regular twill threading and/or treadling orders that do not have tie-ups that can be expressed as a twill ratio.

-NETWORKED TWILL Threading and treadling orders that are drafted on a network that constrains them to a predetermined base.
-In the most common twill threading network, the first of each group of four warp threads must be threaded on either shaft 1, 5, 8, or 13 (the first shaft in any group of four), the second thread on 2, 6, 10, or 14 (the second shaft in a group of four), etc., see Alice Schlein in the May/June 2001 issue of Handwoven.
+NETWORKED DRAFTED TWILL Threading and treadling orders that are drafted on a network that uses a predetermined base.
+In the most common twill threading network, the first of each group of four warp threads must be threaded on either shaft 1, 5, 9, or 13 (the first shaft in any group of four), the second thread on 2, 6, 10, or 14 (the second shaft in a group of four), etc.

 POINT TWILL Threading and/or treadling orders that begin on the first shaft (or treadle) available and progress through the shafts (or treadles) to the last and then reverse and return to the first.
 If a twill is both threaded and treadled in a point, cross ("x") or diamond motifs are formed.
 A point threading order using a straight twill treadling order produces a horizontal zigzag design; a straight threading order using a point twill treadling order produces a vertical zigzag design.